Erhannis/zeroconnect/README.md

 ```

 There's a few other functions you might find useful.
 Look at the source code.
-Here; I'll paste the declaration of all the public `ZeroConf` methods here.
+Here; I'll paste the declaration of all the public `ZeroConnect` methods here.

 ```python
     def __init__(self, localId=None):